williamdlees/digby_backend/db/airr_schema_README.txt

 vdjbase_airr_schema_defs.csv is the file read by the VDJbase utilities that build the database definition, filter file and front-end column definitions.
 It should be a straightforward CSV save of the xls file.

+The code is driven off the csv file.
+The xlsx file has extra notes in it, but it may be out of date.

 rows with miairr category are used to create miairr_mixin.py, this is common to airrseq and genomic databases and contains all the miairr fields, plus one or two others. rows with germline or airrseq category are added to vdjbase_airr_model.py or genomic_airr_model.py